New York Fries

-New York Fries shortened as NYF is a Canadian quick service restaurant that mainly serves french fries, hot dogs and poutine.
+New York Fries, shortened as NYF, is a Canadian fast food restaurant chain that mainly serves french fries, hot dogs and poutine.

 There are 120 locations in Canada.
-There are also locations in Bahrain, China, Egypt, Macao, Oman, Panama, Qatar, Saudi Arabia, Turkey, United Arab Emirates and the United States.
+There are also locations in China, Egypt, Macao, Oman, Panama, Qatar, Saudi Arabia, Turkey, the United Arab Emirates and the United States.
+It was also previously served in Bahrain.

 History

-New York Fries started as a stand at South Street Seaport.
-In 1983, Jay and Hal Gould found the stand from a New York Times review and initially bought the Canadian rights, eventually buying out the entire company in 1987.
+In 1983, Jay Gould was informed by his brother Hal of a small French fry stand at South Street Seaport called "New York Fries."
+Impressed with the quality of the business and the product, Jay approached the owner and eventually bought the Canadian rights to the business and namesake.

-The first Canadian location opened on August 16, 1984 at Scarborough Town Centre.
+The first Canadian location opened on August 16, 1984, at Scarborough Town Centre.
 It initially only sold fries and cola.

+In 1987, with the original American company now out of business, Gould purchased the franchise outright, making New York Fries a Canadian brand.

-The brand later introduced poutine onto its menu in 1989.
+The brand introduced poutine onto its menu in 1989.

 Cara Operations (now known as Recipe Unlimited) bought New York Fries in September 2015.

+In 2024, decades after the American stand had closed, New York Fries opened its "first" US location in Uniondale, New York.

 South St. Burger Co.

 Since the sale of New York Fries, South St. Burger Company is no longer run by New York Fries.
 South St Burger Co. has 30 locations across Canada and two in Dubai.
 South St. Burger Co. sells hamburgers, fries and poutine.